BlogDestinationsGuide to the Annapurna Base Camp Trek in 2026

 Everyone needs to know the general route information before going on a trek, right?
 The following numbers and concrete info will only further convince you to add the Annapurna Base Camp Trek to your list of must-dos.

-Start and End of the Annapurna Base Camp Trek
+Where does the Annapurna Base Camp Trek Start?

-The Annapurna Base Camp Trek sets out from Pokhara, an adventurers’ paradise bordering Phewa Lake.
+The Annapurna Base Camp Trek sets out from Pokhara, a town bordering Phewa Lake.
 It’s honestly worthwhile to do the Annapurna Base Camp Trek just to stay in Pokhara, where lively and colourful vibes await!
 Although, more majestic wonder awaits along the trails snaking through Annapurna.

 Fly into the international airport in Kathmandu, the capital of Nepal.
 Then fly or bus to the major city of Pokhara.
 We strongly recommend that you take a few days to acclimatize to the high elevation by spending a few days in either Kathmandu or Pokhara.
 They are both also wonderful cities with very interesting cultures to explore.